hotosm/umap/README.md

 https://umap.hotosm.org

-It's based on [uMap](https://github.com/umap-project/umap/) with some extra flavour added by the `hotmap` app.
+It's based on [uMap](https://github.com/umap-project/umap/) with some extra flavour added by the `hotumap` app.

 ## Run